jesus-rangel/resume/README.md

 Online Resume
 =================

-Unfinished and outdated, but still worth a look
+Unfinished, outdated and in Spanish, but still worth a look